Devon Horse Show and Country Fair

 The oldest and largest outdoor multi-breed horse competition in the United States

-What started in 1896 as a local effort to improve horsemanship and breeding for Philadelphians who lived along the Pennsylvania Railroad’s Harrison Branch, otherwise known as “The Main Line,” is a time-honored tradition.
-The 10-day event attracts horse lovers from around the world.
+What started as a one-day event in 1896 as a local effort to improve horsemanship and breeding for Philadelphians who lived along the Pennsylvania Railroad’s Harrison Branch, otherwise known as “The Main Line,” is now a time-honored tradition.
+The Devon Horse Show and Country Fair, a 10-day event, attracts horse lovers from around the world.

-Look for big crowds at the Thursday Grand Prix (May 30), which is so competitive that horses must complete a year-long qualifying process in order to compete.
-Also popular is the Country Fair, where you can tour the stables, and meet the horses and riders, as well as nibble treats from local vendors and take in a juried art competition.
+Look for big crowds at the Grand Prix, which is so competitive that horses must complete a year-long qualifying process in order to compete.
+Also popular is the Country Fair, where you can tour the stables and meet the horses and riders as well as nibble treats from local vendors and take in a juried art competition.

 Some of the original events at this time-honored show included “Brood Mares with Foal at Foot,” “Stallions Suitable to get an All-Purpose horse,” and “Saddle Horses Capable of Going the Regulation Kentucky Gaits.”
 Sadly, you won’t find these events on the modern program.